kushthakker/planetscale-prisma/README.md

-## Next.js site using prisma and planetscale for backend
+## Next.js site using prisma and planetscale